shuyangsun/goo-gol-conway/README.md

 # Goo-GoL-Conway

-A highly configurable Cellular Automaton program (John Conway's Game of Life on steroids).
+A highly configurable Cellular Automaton framework (John Conway's Game of Life on steroids).

 Sadly Conway passed away on April 11, 2020 due to COVID-19.
-This project is to pay respects to him for his contribution to mathematics, [Google Conway](https://www.google.com/search?q=john+conway) to learn more about him.
+This project is a tribute to him for his contribution to mathematics, [Google Conway](https://www.google.com/search?q=john+conway) to learn more about his work.

 ## Installation